Jwlee134/jaeflix/README.md

 # Jaeflix

-Learning React and ES6 by building a movie discovery app.
+Learning React and Redux and TypeScript by building a movie discovery app.

 ## Screens